 The intuitive results obtained from the graphical analysis above can be formalized.
-Consider a market with $K_m + 1$ differentiated goods indexed by k.
-Consumption of goods $k = 1, \ldots, K_m$ generates carbon emissions $e_k$ per unit consumed.
+Consider a market m with $K_m + 1$ differentiated goods indexed by k.
+Consumption of goods $k = 1, ..., K_m$ generates carbon emissions $e_k$ per unit consumed.
 Index k = 0 represents a composite consumption good capturing the "outside option."
 This composite good has a unitary price and does not generate consumption externalities.
-Furthermore, no emission abatement technologies exist in the short run, so all abatement is achieved through consumption reduction.
+Furthermore, no emission abatement technologies exist in the short run, so all abatement is achieved through consumption reduction; this assumption is relaxed in Appendix F, which derives an extension of the model to allow for input substitution.